travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 ### Strategy

-Following the reports observed, the current workaround would be to have the user re-sync the account with GitHub to generate a new token and overcome the GitHub limitation.
+Following the reports observed, the current workaround is to have the user re-sync the account with GitHub to generate a new token and overcome the GitHub limitation.
 There are two options to do so in Enterprise:

 1) A user can sync via Web UI in profile page and clicking on  `Sync account`